History of the Staten Island Railway: Opening: 1860

 Stockholders and officials took an inaugural ride on the double-track line between Vanderbilt's Landing and Eltingville on February 1, 1860, and passenger operations began on April 23 that year.
 At Vanderbilt's Landing, passengers continued their passage to Manhattan by ferry.
 The first locomotive was named "Albert Journeay", after the railroad's president.
 A second locomotive was added to the line on May 5, 1860; it was named "E. Bancker" after the company's vice-president.
 The remainder of the line was expected to be completed in a month.

 Over the next month, the remainder of the line was built between Annadale and Pleasant Plains as a single-track line, with a passing siding at Huguenot, passing through mosquito-infested land laced with peat bogs and quicksand—an area known locally as Skunk's Misery.
-It took a lot of time and wood to built the sub-roadbed with logs.
+It took a lot of time and wood to build the sub-roadbed with logs.
 It was viewed as unlikely to be a worthwhile investment to double-track the line because of the low passenger volume south of New Dorp.
 South of Pleasant Plains, the line was double-tracked.
 The line was extended to Annadale on May 14, 1860, and was completed to Tottenville on June 2, 1860, with a formal opening of the railroad.
 The completion of the line to Tottenville allowed passengers to transfer to a ferry that crossed the Arthur Kill and allowed passage to Perth Amboy, New Jersey.
 Initially, services made eleven stops between Vanderbilt's Landing and Tottenville.
 Many stations were named after nearby large farms, such as Garretson's and Gifford's.
 The stations built at Eltingville and Annadale—whose namesakes, the Eltings family and Anna Seguine, were influential in paying for the construction of the rail line—were the most elaborate.
 The arrival of the railroad gave dignity to some locations on Staten Island; "Poverty Hollow" was renamed Rosebank, Oakwood became Oakwood Heights, and other places were renamed with the coming of the railroad.